Von Neumann probe programmed to multiplyDoctor Steel Fibonacci Sequence

 History of Fibonacci Day

-Where might you ask?
-It is in the most fundamental of things, from the petals of the yellow chamomile, the complex and seemingly random branching of
+Where does this unique sequence appear, some might ask?
+It is in the most fundamental of things, from the petals of the yellow chamomile to the complex and seemingly random branching of a tree’s limbs–and these are just a few.

 How to Celebrate Fibonacci Day